 Visit between July and September, when you’ll experience the best weather and all attractions will be open.
 The ferry over to Manitoulin Island runs from early May to late October.

-Suggested Tobermory itinerary
+Suggested itineraries featuring Tobermory

 This sample itinerary will give you an idea of what is possible when you travel in Tobermory, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.